MonNum5/Udacity_Capstone_Project_Sparkify/README.md

 - Gender: To consider influence of gender

 Change of interaction behavior:
-- Trend of time spend per session: To consider long-term intrest in the platform for users with a lot of interactions
+- Trend of time spend per session: To consider long-term interest in the platform for users with a lot of interactions
-- Trend time spend in last interaction: To consider short-term intrest in the platform e.g. users that only use the platform for 1 or two session, or a sudden                                                  decission
+- Trend of time spend in last interaction: To consider short-term interest in the platform e.g. users that only use the platform for one or two session, or made a sudden decision

-Liked content
+Enjoyment of content
 - Radio of Thumps up to thumps down: To consider overall liking of the offered music and the mood
 - Number of Songs in Playlist: To consider if content is liked and if longer interaction is anticipated

 Networking
 - Number of Friends: To consider if users network over the platform

-Malfunctions and erros of function
+Malfunctions and errors of function
 - Number of interactions with error page: To consider effect of malfunctions of the plaform

 ### Classification Results